sircodesalotOfTheRound/VerbOS/README.md

 using namespace types;
 using namespace env;

-// print uses reflection to
-void print(Trait* object) {
+// Print uses reflection to determine what type of object it's displaying. void print(Trait* object) {
   auto& type = object->def();